All About Flori

 Memorial Day is dedicated to those in the armed services who died and traditionally a red poppy is a symbol in England.
 For me, it is also about visiting cemeteries with ant-filled peonies arrangements and walking among flag-marked graves to place the jars.

-Flori is Flowers in French
+Flori is a Girl’s name in French meaning Flowers

 Flowers have more meaning than just being beautiful and fragrant.
 They have been used in religious ceremonies and special occasions dating back to Ancient Egypt.
 I love the history and meaning of flowers.
 In Victorian times, flowers had specific meanings attached – the language of flowers – and you could convey your thoughts with a posy.